Capitol Place

 No analysis available

 Water appears to be included in the maintenance fee.
-Nineteen of twenty current MLS listings mark WATER, which is very strong building-level evidence.
-The remarks do not mention any exception or change, so this should be treated as highly reliable.
+Nineteen of twenty current MLS listings mark WATER, which is very strong evidence.
+The public remarks do not mention utilities, so there is no contrary indication.

 No analysis available